Work Experience

 Over the course of the next hour, the staff arrived at irregular intervals and I was introduced countless times.
 There were far more people working there than I'd anticipated; six on the shop floor who wore the agencies corporate colours of lilac, burgundy and blue, at least a dozen in the first floor office and maybe a dozen more on the second floor, plus Mum and her assistant managers. most were impressed that I'd followed the dress code but a few felt that my mother could have bent the rules for me.
 "It wouldn't be fair on everyone else if I bent the rules for my own son, and it's not my fault the dress code specifies three inch stilettoes and smart skirted attire." she told them.
 "He might be a boy but he's scrubbed up well so lets show him what working in a busy office environment is like, because that's what he's here to do."

 Being just a schoolboy, I wasn't put on the phones chasing up booking enquiries or taking calls from prospective holiday makers, I was just an office junior.
 I ferried paperwork between one floor and the next.
 I fetched documents from the printer and delivered them.
 I made tea and coffee and emptied waste paper baskets and as the morning break ensued, I took the sandwich order for a local butty shop.
-"Ooh I hadn't noticed you nails." one of the girls said as I noted down her order.
+"Ooh I hadn't noticed your nails." one of the girls said as I noted down her order.

 "Oh err, yeah."
 I timidly said.
 "Mum did 'em."